-Our robot shown in Figure 2(a) is based on the KHR-1 construction kit made by Kondo [5].
-In its original configuration, the Kondo robot is driven by 17 servos: 5 in each leg, 3 in each arm, and one used as head.
+Our robot shown in Figure 1(b) is based on the KHR-1 construction kit made by Kondo [4].
+In its original configuration the Kondo robot is driven by 17 servos: 5 in each leg, 3 in each arm, and one used as head.
 It is 34cm tall and has a total weight of 1.2kg.
-We do not use the head servo, added two rotational servos in its feet, and augmented the robot with a Pocket PC equipped with a wide-angle camera.
+We do not use the head servo and instead augmented the robot with a Pocket PC equipped with a wide-angle camera.
 The Pocket PC interfaces the servo control boards via a RS232 serial line.
 It runs behavior control, computer vision, and wireless communication.
 The Kondo robot is powered by NiCd batteries.